 1. Use a fast lens

 In low light conditions, the ability to capture as much light as possible is crucial.
 A lens with a large aperture (low f-number) lets more light hit the sensor, making it easier to take brighter photos in dark environments.
-Lenses with an aperture of f/1.4, f/1.8, or f/2.8 are ideal for low light conditions because they offer a larger opening for light, allowing you to avoid high ISO settings and reduce image noise.
+Lenses with an aperture of f/1.4, f/1.8, or f/2.8 are ideal for low light because they offer a larger opening for light, allowing you to avoid high ISO settings and reduce image noise.

 2. Choose a prime lens for better sharpness